UIC-InDeXLab/PopSim/README.md

 Companion repo for "PopSim: An Individual-level Population Simulator for Equitable Allocation of City Resources" paper.

 ## Publications to cite:
 [1] Khanh Duy Nguyen, Nima Shahbazi, Abolfazl Asudeh.
 "PopSim: An Individual-level Population Simulator for Equitable Allocation of City Resources".
-In AFair-AMLD, 2023.
+In AFair-AMLD workshop at SDM, 2023.

 ## Abstract